azashev/azashev/README.md

 - 🌱 I’m currently learning Python at SoftUni
 - 🤖 I’m interested in Machine Learning and A.I
 - 💬 Ask me about anything
-- 🤔 I’m looking for help with getting started with Machine Learning
+- 🤔 I'm looking for help getting started with Machine Learning
 - 🚀 Goals for 2022: Complete the Python Advanced module and then start the Artificial Intelligence module at SoftUni
 - 📫 How to reach me: azashev93@gmail.com
 ##